Jim-Read/SlashDotPizza_sideapp2/README.md

 New end points are documented
 New tests are written for the new end points

+1. Users are able to create accounts
+2. Users are able to login - password is hashed and assigned a JWT
+3. Users can create a pizza
+4. Users can only delete or update their own pizzas

+to do - tests for new endpoints and documented / swagger

 ## FIle Upload WIP

 Evidence of file upload somewhere in your app.
 File upload is documented in readme and or swagger

+1. S3 bucket created
+2. User is able to upload pictures to a pizza they created
+3. User able to delete image as requested
+4. User can not delete or upload images to any other pizza unless they created it

+to do - tests and swagger